 HeroWear: Created in 2018, HeroWear’s battery-free Apex Exosuit is uniquely designed to address the many limitations employers and workers report with traditional exoskeletons, which are an MSD solution for many employers.
 In addition to being lightweight for workers and affordable for businesses of all sizes, the company is one of the first to offer exosuits in women’s sizes.

 Mobile Industrial Robots (MiR): In addition to assuming heavy lifting duties to reduce the risk of injury to workers, the company’s robots are designed to make autonomous deliveries, enabling employees to focus on higher-value activities within the organization.
 Since launching in 2013, MiR products have been successfully used in manufacturing facilities, logistics centers and hospitals around the world.

-TuMeke Ergonomics: This company offers an omnichannel platform that leverages computer vision and artificial intelligence to evaluate workers’ posture and joint positions while tracking their ergonomic risk factors over time.
+TuMeke Ergonomics: This company offers a cross-platform that leverages computer vision and artificial intelligence to evaluate workers’ posture and joint positions while tracking their ergonomic risk factors over time.
 This provides employers with a more organized, comprehensive risk assessment.